unhyperbolic/low_index/README.rst

-The LowIndex project provides a Python module which implements a variant of Charles Sims' Low Index Subgroups algorithm for enumerating all of the conjugacy classes of subgroups with finite index less than a given bound.
+The LowIndex project provides a Python module which implements a variant of Charles Sims' Low Index Subgroups algorithm for enumerating all of the conjugacy classes of subgroups of a finitely presented group with finite index less than a given bound.

 Here is a sample computation: